 Exploring Little Rock's cultural and historic sites can make a person hungry, and there's no better way to rest and refuel than by visiting some of Little Rock's blackowned restaurants.
 Sim's Bar-B-Que is the city's oldest continually operating black-owned restaurant.
 In 1937, Allen and Amelia Sims opened up a restaurant and served bar-b-que with what became known as the world-famous Sim's Bar-B-Que Sauce: a unique blend of herbs, spices, and a few other secret ingredients.

-While you're in downtown Little Rock, check out the Arkansas Civil Rights Heritage Trail.
+If you're in downtown Little Rock, check out the Arkansas Civil Rights Heritage Trail.
 It was created to acknowledge the sacrifices and achievements made by those who fought for racial and ethnic justice in Arkansas.
 The trail begins on the sidewalk outside the Old State House Museum at 300 W. Markham St. Markers extend down West Markham Street and President Clinton Avenue and will eventually lead to the William J. Clinton Presidential Library and Museum.
 In 2016, the Trail won a Diamond Award from the Arkansas Historical Association for “honoring and increasing public awareness of the freedom struggle in Arkansas."

 No matter where your journey of discovering Little Rock's history takes you, be sure to follow your path with the Arkansas Civil Rights History Mobile Tour app for your phone.
 It's available for both Apple and Android and is the perfect guide for your journey across town and through the decades.